darraghenright/ConsoleLog/README.md

 ##Description

-`Console` is a simple static console logger class for dumping PHP variables to Webkit's console output.
+`Console` is a simple static console logger class for dumping PHP variables to the console of your WebKit browser.

-You should dump be able to dump all types:
+You should dump be able to dump any PHP type:

 * boolean
 * integer